Free (or Cheap) Volunteer Work in Greece

 Greece’s position as Europe’s ‘shield’ has put it at the forefront of the refugee crisis exacerbated by the Syrian civil war.
 As we write Greek and Turkish police have massed thousands of police to manage efforts by migrants and refugees to breach the Greek border.
 Around 150,000 men, women and children are waiting for boats on the Turkish coast, a route that took a million Syrian refugees through Lesbos alone in 2015.
 Many of those are still housed in Moria, a camp thought to be full seven times over and “widely regarded as the worst refugee installation in the world.”

 Even in more normal moments several NGOs rely on volunteers in their efforts to aid people held in Greece.
-Along with the organisations listed in the main section above, these include Project Elea, METAdrasi, I Am You, Campfire Innovation, Happy Caravan and Earth Refugee.
+Along with the organisations listed in the main section above, these include Project Elea, METAdrasi, I Am You, Happy Caravan, Dråpen i Havet and Organization Earth.
 Typical volunteer roles are in coordination, marketing, media and communication, fundraising, warehousing and teaching English.

 It appears the Hellenic Wildlife Hospital that had operated since 1984 has closed down after financial difficulties.
 A report in the Greek Observer said those seeking treatment for wild animals must now contact the Alkioni Aegean Wildlife Hospital on Paros, who also rely on volunteers, though for further information we could only find this Facebook page, which is mostly in Greek, and a page on Paros Web.